linnnus/blog/posts/minecraft-microphone-permissions.md

 ```

 The article also explained that the table we're mainly interested in is called `access`.
-We can see its schema using `.schema`.
+We can see its schema using the `.schema` command.
 Of note are the fields `service` and `client` which specify the permission and application respectively.
 See [the article][tcc-deepdive] for the meaning of the rest of the columns.